dodoslavn/domain_blacklist/README.md

 Start or Reload Unbound if it is not running
 > systemctl restart unbound

+Check if the Unbound is running
+> systemctl status unbound

 ## Verification
 Check status of execution of this script (here i use the default service name)
 > systemctl status custom-dns_blacklist.service